-Single-system RBAC is a time tested and successful strategy, as it allows administrators to group users, group privileges and attach groups of privileges to groups of users, rather than attaching individual privileges to individual users.
+Single-system RBAC is a time tested and successful strategy, as it allows administrators to group users, group privileges and attach sets of privileges to sets of users, rather than attaching individual privileges to individual users.

 Hitachi ID Identity Manager includes a complete infrastructure for managing user entitlements using role based access control (RBAC).

 Administrators define roles in Hitachi ID Identity Manager as collections of:

 Hitachi ID Identity Manager includes extensive analytics relating to existing roles, user classes and entitlement assignments.
 These are intended to support development and ongoing maintenance of a role model:

 - Find clusters of users who have shared identity attributes and shared entitlements, as these are potential user classes and roles.

 - Identify roles with overlapping entitlements -- should they be merged?

 - Identify user classes with materially overlapping user populations -- should they be merged?

 - Identify roles with too few users -- perhaps they should be retired.

 - Identify roles with too many users -- perhaps they are too coarse-grained.